HakaiInstitute/sentinels-light-trap-public/README.md

 ## Methods

-From April 15th to September 1st light traps are deployed off floating docks across coastal communities around British Columbia.
+From April 15th to Septembr/October light traps are deployed off floating docks across coastal communities around British Columbia.
 The trap lights turn on every night between sunset and sunrise and are checked every two days by community partners.
 The number of Dungeness crab megalopae and first juvenile instars are counted and photos are taken to measure larvae using an image analysis software.
-Partners submit data via a digital form that is promptly QCed for instant feedback.
-Each light trap has a corresponding HOBO Onset TidbiT MX2203 temperature loggers that are deployed near the trap at 0.5m depth.
+Partners submit data via a digital form that is promptly QCed such that feedback can be provided quickly to partners.
+Each light trap has a corresponding HOBO Onset TidbiT MX2203 temperature logger that is deployed near the trap at 0.5m depth.
 The loggers are programmed to record water temperature every 10 minutes during the entire sampling season.

 ## Resources